dclong/blog/misc/content/2019/10/tips-on-pyspark.markdown

         from pyspark.sql import SparkSession, DataFrame
         spark = SparkSession.builder.appName("PySpark_Notebook") \
             .enableHiveSupport().getOrCreate()

+    Notice that the following 2 lines of code must be before any code that involving Spark.
+    The example here might seems obvious,
+    however,
+    it might not so obvious if you import a module which creates a SparkSession object.

+        :::python
+        import findspark
+        findspark.init("/opt/spark")

 2. When working with relatively large data in a local version of Spark in Jupyter/Lab notebook, you might easily encounter OOM errors.